 The Multi-Currency Account: Your Personal Global Bank

-Wise’s standout feature is holding money in 10+ currencies at once with no conversion fee until you choose to convert.
-You get real local bank details for each — not a forwarding trick:
+Wise’s standout feature is holding money in multiple currencies at once — 40+ currencies per Wise’s own help centre — with no conversion fee until you choose to convert.
+For several of those you get real local bank details, not a forwarding trick:

 This matters more than it sounds.
 When a European client pays you, they see a European IBAN and do a normal SEPA transfer — they never know they’re funding an international platform.
-That transfer clears in hours, not days, and Wise credits you in EUR instantly.
-You can hold 50+ currencies, convert between them at mid-market rates (around 0.4%), and spend from any of them with the Wise Mastercard.
+That transfer clears in hours, not days, and Wise credits you in EUR.
+Worth being precise about the coverage: Wise supports 40+ currencies for holding and around 20 for account details, but full local receiving is available in a smaller set — AUD, CAD, EUR, GBP, HKD, HUF, NZD, SGD and USD, with PLN, RON, PHP and TRY partial or restricted.
+You convert between them at the mid-market rate plus a stated fee, and spend from any of them with the Wise card (issued on Visa or Mastercard depending on your region — you don’t get to pick).
 You stop asking your bank’s permission to move money internationally and start routing it yourself.

 Real Numbers: How Much You Actually Save With Wise